 - Preheat oven to 350.
 Lightly brush the inside of a bundt pan with oil and sprinkle with some gluten free flour, shake to coat and tap out the excess.
 Set aside.

-- Place the 2/3 c. walnuts and the 1/3 c. oats on a tray and bake for 10 minutes until lightly golden.
+- Place the 2/3 c. walnuts or pumpkin seeds and the 1/3 c. oats on a tray and bake for 10 minutes until lightly golden.
 Cool a few minutes.
 Add to the bowl of a food processor along with the 2 T. maple syrup, 1 T. melted coconut oil and 2 T. hemp seeds.
 Pulse a few times in a food processor to chop.
 Sprinkle into the bottom of the bundt pan.

 - In a large bowl mix together the 2 c. gluten free flour blend, cinnamon, cardamom, baking soda, baking powder and salt.
 Whisk to blend.
 Stir in the diced apples.